INDEX for My Notes on CCPCs

 Here are some points to consider:

 I found an excellent CGA three part series of articles on owner/manager remuneration through google.
 Although the series is not dated, it is an older series as CRA is referred to as CCRA.
 This means it was written sometime between December 1999 and January 2004.
-So keeping in mind the 2006 changes mentioned earlier in this chat ... although the principles will still be valid, some of the information may not be current.
+So keeping in mind the 2006 changes mentioned earlier in this chat and subsequent changes if there years since ... although the principles will still be valid, some of the information may not be current.
 Check with your own accountant before doing anything.
 Here are the links:

 See CRA's publication Technical News No. 22 for their position on CCPC shareholder / manager remuneration.